Services

 1. Can a US citizen move to Ireland permanently?

 Yes, US citizens can move to Ireland permanently through employment with a work permit.
-After living in Ireland for 5 years on a valid Critical Skills or General Employment Permit, you can apply for permanent residency (Stamp 4).
+If you’re working in Ireland on a qualifying permission, you may be eligible to upgrade to Stamp 4 after 21 months on a Critical Skills Employment Permit (and certain other categories), or after 57 months on a General Employment Permit (subject to rules).
+“Stamp 4” is a permission type; separate “Long Term Residence” rules may also apply.
 Critical Skills Permit holders can apply after just 2 years.
 Alternatively, if you have Irish ancestry (grandparents born in Ireland), you may qualify for citizenship by descent without a waiting period.

 2. How long can Americans stay in Ireland without a visa?